-10/3/16: This time last year I was suffering through a very bad back injury - I could barely walk and my physical activity came to a halt.
-I was injured decades ago in PR and never took care of it, then one day it snapped.
+In October 2016 I was suffering through a very bad back injury - I could barely walk and my physical activity came to a halt.
+I was injured decades ago and never took care of it, then one day it snapped.
 I got an epidural cortisone injection and restrained from any exercise for 4 months (did only very light yoga core movements).

-I learned a lot about my body and Andre didn't let me get ahead of myself either:).
-After 4 months, I started running again (only 15 mins)...
-Fast forward 10 months since going back to CF, I PR'ed my Back Squat (105 lbs), my Split Jerk (95 lbs) and my Bench Press (97 lbs).
+I learned a lot about my body and Andre didn't let me get ahead of myself either.
+After 4 months, I slowly started running again (only 15 mins)...
+Fast forward 10 months since going back to CrossFit, and I've PR'd my Back Squat (105 lbs), my Split Jerk (95 lbs) and my Bench Press (97 lbs).